ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    export EXPTDIR=/path/to/experiment/directory

-If the login shell is csh/tcsh, it can be set using:
+If the login shell is csh/tcsh, it can instead be set using:

 .. code-block:: console